manavmunjal/Nexus/README.md

 ```

 ### Repository Integration Testing with Embedded MongoDB
 We use `de.flapdoodle.embed.mongo` to run repository tests against an in-memory MongoDB instance, ensuring isolation from the external database.
+The embedded MongoDB is pinned to version 4.0.2 to ensure stability and compatibility across different environments (including CI).

 **Run Repository Tests:**
 ```bash